elliott-king/elliott-king.github.io/_posts/2024-10-31-amplify-overcharge.md

 <link rel="stylesheet" href="/assets/styles/alerts.css">

+**UPDATE:** *The AWS guide is now updated.
+They didn't update it when I first raised the issue three months ago, but credit where it's due, it looks like they started on the docs PR before I released this post.*

 | ![Allegory of Failure during the Pilgrimage of Life, by Monogrammist HSR, 1519](/assets/images/amplify_overcharge/allegory_failure.jpg "Allegory of Failure during the Pilgrimage of Life, by Monogrammist HSR, 1519") |
 |:--:|